rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 and all, except the first one, should not.
 I expect the type checker to be effective at rejecting nonsensical code.
 If it happens, it should be rare, contrived code, unlikely for developers to write.
 My examples are somewhat surprising since higher order functions are not uncommon in JavaScript.
 The second example is a piece of code I accidentally wrote in my project.
 It took some effort to figure out why my program does not work.

 I think these are examples of growing pains.
-TS type checker will fix these in the future.
+TS will fix these in the future.
 Today, I have to be prepared for a little fight with TS and I also have to accept that sometimes TS is wrong.